leangjia/blender_docs/manual/modeling/meshes/editing/face/intersect_boolean.rst

       Uses a mathematically complex solver which offers the best results and has full support for overlapping geometry;
       however, this solver is much slower than the *Fast Solver*.

+Swap
+   Changes the order of the operations when using *Difference* to determine which side is kept.